Migrating from Cocoa

-This framework contains the interfaces for accessing user contacts.
+This framework contains the C-level interfaces for accessing user contacts.
 Although it shares the same name, the iOS version of this framework is very different from its OS X counterpart.

 For more information, see Address Book Framework Reference for iOS.

 The iOS versions of these frameworks provide support primarily for recording, playing, and mixing of single and multichannel audio content.
 More advanced audio processing features and custom audio unit plug-ins are not supported.
-One addition for iOS, however, is the ability to trigger the vibrate option for iOS-based devices with the appropriate hardware.

 For information on how to use the audio support, see Multimedia Programming Guide.